24/7 Support Line - Call Now

 What is Codeine?

 Codeine is an opioid that works on opioid receptors and the nervous system.
-Codeine is distinct from benzodiazepine but it shares some similar effects with it.
-Codeine is effective in treating mild to moderate pain and is often recommended for alleviating persistent cough.
+Codeine is distinct from benzodiazepines, but it shares some similar effects with them.
+Codeine is effective in treating mild to moderate pain and is recommended for alleviating a persistent cough.
 The drug is usually prescribed for irritable bowel syndrome and diarrhea.

 Why is Codeine Addictive?